opendocsg/slw-judgments-backfill/2011_SGCA_62/report.md

  Combining various causes of action, pleas and parties

  ...
 Claims which are inconsistent with each other may be pleaded but should be alleged in the alternative ( Bagot v Easton (1877) 7 Ch D 1).
 For instance, a claim for fraud might be coupled with an alternative claim for negligence.
 If the plaintiff pleads fraud solely but is only able to prove negligence, he will not be able to obtain his remedy ( Connecticut Fire Insurance v Kavanagh [1892] AC 473).
-However, the court may be unwilling to accept an alternative plea if, in the circumstances, this would not be in the interests of justice (see Chong Poh Siew v Chong Poh Heng [1995] 1 SLR 135, at 151). ...
+However, the court may be unwilling to accept an alternative plea if, in the circumstances, this would not be in the interests of justice (see Chong Poh Siew v Chong Poh Heng <span class="citation">[1995] 1 SLR 135</span>, at 151). ...

 Conclusion